Epicydes

-Epicydes or Epikudês (Ἐπικύδης) (3rd century BC) was a Greco-Carthaginian of Syracusan descent who first served in Hannibal's army and then led the Syracusans in their struggle against Rome during the Second Punic War.
+Epicydes or Epikudês (Ἐπικύδης) (3rd century BCE) was a Greco-Carthaginian of Syracusan descent who first served in Hannibal's army and then led the Syracusans in their struggle against Rome during the Second Punic War.

-A Syracusan by origin, he was born and educated at Carthage as the son of a Carthaginian mother.
-His grandfather, after having been banished by Agathocles of Syracuse, had settled at Carthage.
+A Syracusan by origin, he was born and educated in Carthage as the son of a Carthaginian mother.
+His grandfather, after having been banished by Agathocles of Syracuse, had settled in the city.

-Epicydes served, together with his elder brother Hippocrates, with much distinction in the army of Hannibal, both in Spain and Italy. and when, after the Battle of Cannae, Hieronymus of Syracuse sent to make overtures to Hannibal, that general selected the two brothers as his envoys to Syracuse and Epicydes was the leader of the Punic party in Syracuse.
-They soon gained over the wavering mind of the young king, and induced him to desert the Roman alliance.
-But the murder of Hieronymus shortly after, and the revolution that ensued at Syracuse, for a time deranged their plans.
-At first, they demanded merely a safe-conduct to return to Hannibal.
-But they soon found that they could do more good by their intrigues at Syracuse, where they even succeeded in procuring their election as generals in the place of Andranodorus and Themistus.
+Epicydes served, together with his elder brother Hippocrates, with much distinction in the army of Hannibal, both in Spain and Italy.
+When, after the Battle of Cannae, Hieronymus of Syracuse sent to make overtures offering an alliance to Hannibal, that general selected the two brothers as his envoys to Syracuse and Epicydes was made the leader of the Punic party in Syracuse.
+They soon gained over the wavering mind of the young king, and induced him to desert the city's long-held Roman alliance.
+But the murder of Hieronymus shortly after, and the revolution that ensued at Syracuse, for a time derailed their plans.
+At first, they demanded merely safe-conduct to return to Hannibal.
+But they soon found that they could do more good by their intrigues at Syracuse, where they even succeeded in procuring their election as generals in the place of the pro-Roman Andranodorus and Themistus.